Telephone line rollover is the method used to allow more than one caller to get through without getting a busy signal.

 All your callers dial the same main number.
-The first caller will ring through to the VoicePro on the first line.
+The first caller will ring through on the first line.
 The next caller will come through on the second line, and so forth.

 It makes no difference which line a caller comes in on.
-The VoicePro, or any phone system, will handle all callers the same way.
-If you enable the automated attendant, it will help the caller get to their desired destination.
+Your PBX will handle all callers the same way.
+If your system also has an automated attendant, it will help the caller get to their desired destination.

-All phones should be single-line phones.
-Each phone is assigned an extension number.
+Each phone is assigned an in-house extension number.
 You don't need multi-line phones when using an automated phone system.
-The VoicePro handles multiple callers and sends each caller to the desired extension.
+Each caller is directed to his or her desired extension.

-If two people want to talk with the same department or person, the VoicePro puts the second one into the voice mail of the busy extension.
-But if you want all the simultaneous callers to ring through, you can program the VoicePro to ring multiple extensions no matter what line the call came in on.
+If two people want to talk with the same department or person, your phone system can put the other caller into the voice mail of the busy extension.
+If you want all the simultaneous callers to ring through, you can program your PBX to ring multiple extensions.

 If your business requires all the calls to come into your premises, have you decided on how you'll route all the calls?
 Of course you can simply have a telephone connected to each line.
 But then you have no way of transferring the calls from one to another.
 You also don't have a smooth transition to route callers to personnel or departments.